Polarized Sports sunglasses without the action figure look

 Take a close look at lenses

 Since you spend more time outside than the average bear, you’ll want to make sure your lenses block 100% of UV rays.
 Sunski has your peepers covered on that front.
-All of our sport sunglasses block 100% UVA/UVB/UV400 wavelengths.
+All of our polarized sports sunglasses block 100% UVA/UVB/UV400 wavelengths.

 While almost everyone can benefit from polarized lenses, they’re particularly useful for athletes.
 When moving at high speeds down a trail or ski slope, it’s handy to be able to see slick rocks, mud, or ice.
 Polarized lenses give you greater definition by enhancing contrast and reducing glare, which in turn provides better accuracy when making split-second decisions.